swaevior/UMich-brand-assets/README.md

 # UMich-brand-assets
-Brand assets for the University of Michigan
+Brand assets for the University of Michigan.

+Copyright 2015 The Regents of the University of Michigan.